onebeyond/interview-code-challenges/react/phone-catalogue/instructions.md

 3. Push the code to a private github repo with a README.md that explains how to run API & Frontend app

 ## Bonus points
+1. Add functionality to the REST API to allow for filtering/sorting/paging of phones list and reflect this on front end
-1. Dockerize the app.
+2. Dockerize the app.
-2. Write realistic unit/end-to-end tests.
+3. Write realistic unit/end-to-end tests.